sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-4.3.1.md

 sage: a.agm(b, algorithm="pari")
 0.080689185076 + 0.239036532686*I
  }}}
+The same thing for multiprecision real and complex numbers has also been implemented [[http://trac.sagemath.org/sage_trac/ticket/7719 | #7719]] and will be in the next release.

  * New decorator `coerce_binop` [[http://trac.sagemath.org/sage_trac/ticket/383 | #383]] (Robert Bradshaw) --- The new decroator `coerce_binop`  can be applied to methods to ensure the arguments have the same parent.
 For example
  {{{